 About 4 percent of all children in the United States have strabismus.
 It can also occur later in life.
 It may run in families, however, many people with strabismus have no relatives with the problem.

 Accommodative Esotropia is a focusing type of crossing of the eyes that occurs when children have more farsightedness than usual.
 Farsightedness is normal in children and does not affect their vision, because they have a special automatic focusing ability, like a "zoom" lens on a camera, that allows them to see clearly for reading and for seeing far away.
 Children with extra farsightedness can also focus to see clearly, but they have to focus more and in doing so, they often get crossing of the eyes.

 Accommodative Esotropia does not require surgery but is correctable with glasses to compensate for the farsightedness.
-The pediatric eye care specialists at Thomas Eye in Atlanta, Sandy Springs and across Georgia work to find the right glasses to treat accommodative estropia.
+The pediatric eye care specialists at Thomas Eye Group across Georgia work to find the right glasses to treat accommodative esotropia.
 When the children wear the glasses, the lenses do the extra focusing for them, and they can see clearly and maintain straight eyes.

 In a farsighted child with crossed eyes, glasses are not prescribed to improve vision since eyesight is usually normal.
 Instead, they are given to relieve the eyes of the need to accommodate.
 The focusing is now done by the glasses, rather than by the eye muscles, and the eyes are allowed to straighten.